5-Year Business Plan

 14-Day Free Trial

 No credit card required.
 Team signs up, creates a project, and experiences the full AI suite in minutes.
-Ghost Tasks and narrative summaries are the 'aha moment.'
+AI task generation and narrative summaries are the 'aha moment.'
 No permanent free tier ensures every workspace covers AI costs from day one.

 Content Marketing